-I work closely with directors, costume designers, producers and actors/singers/dancers to conceptualize and define the desired look for each character.
+I work closely with directors, costume designers, producers, and actors/singers/dancers to conceptualize and define the desired look for each character.

 A Ruhr Triennale directorship lasts three years.
 Even towards the first edition, the audience from the Ruhr area shows great openness.
 Open to the unknown and free in their perception, they try things out and go along with eccentricities.
 In this sense, the change to the second artistic director in 2005 is also accompanied by curiosity.
 The German director and theater maker Jürgen Flimm is appointed.